tkn-tub/ns3-gym/src/sixlowpan/doc/sixlowpan.rst

 For this reason, the module implements a virtual NetDevice, and all the calls are passed without modifications to the underlying NetDevice.
 The only important difference is in GetMtu behaviour.
-It will always return *at least* 1280 bytes, as is the minumum IPv6 MTU.
+It will always return *at least* 1280 bytes, as is the minimum IPv6 MTU.

 The module does provide some attributes and some tracesources.
 The attributes are: